CAE: Repurposing the Critic as an Explorer in Deep Reinforcement Learning: Related Work

 \section{Related Work}

-\paragraph{Multi-Armed Bandits.} MAB algorithms address the exploration-exploitation dilemma by making sequential decisions under uncertainty.
-LinUCB \cite{LinUCB} assumes a linear relationship between arm contexts and rewards, ensuring a sub-linear regret bound \cite{LinUCB_proof}.
-To relax the linearity assumption, KernelUCB \cite{KernelUCB, GP_UCB} and NegUCB \cite{NegUCB} transform contexts into high-dimensional spaces and apply LinUCB to the mapped contexts.
-Neural-UCB \cite{NeuralUCB} and Neural-TS \cite{NeuralTS} leverage neural networks to model the complex relationships between contexts and rewards.
+\paragraph{Multi-armed bandits.} MAB algorithms address the exploration-exploitation dilemma by making sequential decisions under uncertainty.
+LinUCB~\citep{LinUCB} assumes a linear relationship between arm contexts and rewards, enabling efficient exploration via uncertainty quantification in the estimated parameter space and ensuring a sub-linear regret bound~\citep{LinUCB_proof}.
+To relax the linearity assumption, KernelUCB~\citep{KernelUCB, GP_UCB} and NegUCB~\citep{NegUCB} transform contexts into high-dimensional spaces and apply LinUCB to the mapped contexts.
+Neural-UCB~\citep{NeuralUCB} and Neural-TS~\citep{NeuralTS} leverage neural networks to model the complex relationships between contexts and rewards.
 However, their computational complexity of $O(n^{3})$, where $n$ denotes the number of network parameters, limits their scalability in real-world applications.
-Neural-LinTS \cite{Neural-LinTS} and Neural-LinUCB \cite{shallow_exploration} mitigate this limitation by effectively decoupling representation learning from exploration methods, improving the practicality of neural MAB algorithms.
+Neural-LinTS~\citep{Neural-LinTS} and Neural-LinUCB~\citep{shallow_exploration} mitigate this limitation by decoupling representation learning from exploration strategies, improving the practicality of neural MAB.

-\textbf{Exploration in RL}.
-Common exploration methods in RL, such as $\epsilon$-greedy and stochastic noise, often are sample inefficient and struggle with sparse rewards.
-While provably efficient algorithms \cite{tabular_rl, provable_random_value_function, provable_random_value_function_, provable_q_learning, provable_linear_function, PC-PG, OPPO} exist, they face empirical limitations or are primarily theoretical, lacking applicability in deep RL.
-Some studies \cite{ACB, LMCDQN} propose algorithms with theoretical guarantees under linearity assumption and directly extend them to deep RL settings.
-Other works \cite{LSVI-PHE, General_LMCDQN} offer provable bounds for deep RL, while they are either practically burdensome or rely on an unknown sampling error.
-A comparative analysis among selected algorithms is in \cref{tab:provable_algorithm_comparison}.
+\paragraph{Provable exploration in RL.} Provably efficient exploration methods~\citep{tabular_rl, provable_random_value_function, provable_random_value_function_, provable_q_learning, provable_linear_function, PC-PG, OPPO, Bayes-UCBVI, RandQL} often face empirical limitations or remain primarily theoretical, with limited applicability to deep RL.
+Some studies~\citep{MR-NaS, bayesian_q_net, ACB, LMCDQN} propose methods with theoretical guarantees under tabular or linearity assumptions and extend them directly to deep RL settings.
+Other works~\citep{LSVI-PHE, General_LMCDQN} provide provable bounds for deep RL, but these approaches may suffer from any of the following limitations: computationally prohibitive, practically burdensome, or reliance on unknown sampling errors.
+A comparative analysis is presented in Table~\ref{tab:provable_algorithm_comparison}.